arshaali/arshaali.github.io/pages/courses.md

 #### Oakland University

-These some of the projects that I constructed in Visual Basic.
+These are some of the projects that I constructed in Visual Basic.
 The ideal weight estimator takes inputs based on gender.
 Using this information, along with an age threshold and current weight, the lean body weight and fat percentage are computed.
 Then, the user gets their ideal weight.
 The body fat is measured by measuring the amount of subcutaneous fat, which is directly beneath the skin.
 It should be noted that if the ideal weight is less than the user's current weight, the solution may not be to lose weight, but to gain muscle.

 <img src="../assets/egr141-weight.png" alt="egr 141 weight estimator" width="500" height="500">